 The Minecraft video game is all the rage lately, especially in my house.
 This summer we hosted an epic Minecraft Birthday Party to celebrate Max’s 10th birthday.
 Ella and I spent hours and hours scouring Pinterest as well as some really awesome blogs to put together the perfect party for Max and his friends.
+We probably looked at event rentals we looked through so many websites.
 There are so many ideas out there that at one point I had to just raise my hands in the air and walk away from the computer.
 Eventually though we picked out some cool ideas for his party.
 It felt like we went way overboard on decorations, food and games but in reality I think there are approximately one million ideas out there for Minecraft Parties, so honestly we could have done so much more!
+A friend of mine even suggested that we get a bouncy castle hire that could make a Minecraft castle.
 I’ve put together a list of resources and ideas we used so that if you have a Minecraft party in your future maybe you can find some inspiration here!
 Also, be sure to check out my Minecraft Party Ideas board on Pinterest.

 Minecraft Birthday Party Ideas ::